 There are a few things you’re responsible for as a tenant when it comes to looking after the property:

-You need to keep the property in a good state of repair, not leaving it in a worse state of repair than when you moved in.
-Normal wear and tear is expected
+- You need to keep the property in a good state of repair, not leaving it in a worse state of repair than when you moved in.
+Although normal wear and tear is expected.

 Are bills included?

-Generally, no, bills aren’t included.
-Sometimes, and more often with student tenants, the landlord might include water rates unless it’s metered.
+Generally, bills aren’t included.
+Sometimes, and more often with student tenants, the landlord might include water rates unless it’s a metered supply.

-If you’re in an HMO (house of multiple occupations) you’ll need to discuss as a household how you want to split the bills.
-You might need to have a schedule for when you all agree to have the heating on etc.
+If you’re in a house of multiple occupation (HMO) you’ll need to discuss as a household how you want to split the bills.
+You might need to have a schedule for when you all agree to have the heating on, for example.

 An evidence-based approach is always a good starting point.

-Take photos of what’s broken, send them to your landlord for a paper trail.
+- Take photos of what’s broken and send them to your landlord for a paper trail.

-In extreme cases you can take your landlord to court, but this could be costly.
-Shelter has an excellent article to explain the process in more detail.
+- In extreme cases you can take your landlord to court, but this could be costly.
+Shelter explains the process in more detail.

 Whatever you do, be sure to keep paying your rent.
 If you stop, your landlord could start eviction proceedings.

-Absolutely not.
-They need to give you 24 hours’ written notice first.
-The time agreed must be of a reasonable time of day, not too early or late.
+No. They need to give you 24 hours’ written notice first.
+The time agreed must be of a reasonable time of day, and not too early or too late.

-The general maintenance of the garden, like cutting the grass, that’s down to you to take care of.
-The bigger things like trees and fences, any out buildings, that’s the responsibility of your landlord.
+The general maintenance of the garden, like cutting the grass, is down to you to take care of.
+The bigger things, such as trees, fences and outbuildings, are the responsibility of your landlord.

 If there are any issues with any of the bigger things in the garden as mentioned above, speak to your landlord to get issues fixed.

-If you can’t find your contract, message or call your landlord to clarify.
+If you can’t find your contract, speak to your landlord to clarify.

-And you should also expect to have your deposit returned to you when you leave.
-Unless you leave the property in disrepair or owing rent, that is.
+You should also expect to have your deposit returned to you when you leave – unless you leave the property in disrepair or owing rent, that is.

-It’s timely and costly to search for a new tenant, so the landlord will be motivated to help you, if they can.
+It’s time-consuming and costly to search for a new tenant, so the landlord will be motivated to help you, if they can.

-The Citizens Advice Bureau has a helpful guide on the implications of not being able to pay rent and what your rights are.
+The Citizens Advice Bureau has a helpful guide on what to do if you fall behind on your rent.

 Tenants’ insurance isn’t compulsory.
 But it could be a sensible purchase, especially if you have any items of value in your home.
-You’d be surprised how quickly things tot up.
+You’d be surprised how quickly the value of your possessions tots up.